leclercrafael/leclercrafael/README.md

 #  About Me:
-I’m currently working on ML and POO projects in Python.<br> I’m currently learning Deep Learning stacks.
+I’m currently working on ML and OOP projects in Python.<br> I’m currently learning Deep Learning stacks.
 <br> I have several repositeries for my work.
 I have done during the last months hackatons, projects in Python, Kaggle competitions and ML/Maths/Optimization projets.

 ## 🌐 Socials: